vikalpgandha/blockchain_basics_docs/README.md

 if it's defined here and no other network is specified at the command line.
 You should run a client (like ganache, geth, or parity) in a separate terminal tab if you use this network and you must also set the `host`, `port` and `network_id`

+Another network configuration we are gonna use is `dashboard` configuration.

+Truffle provides us way to make interection possible using Test networks or real networks using Truffle Dashboard and to use truffle dashboard, dashboard config is necessary to setup here.

+Explore `truffle-config.js` file of this repo to get more info.

 ```
 networks: {
     development: {